spchai/spchai.github.io/_publications/Chai_et_al_2022_FES_deviation_rectification.md

 ---
 title: "Required jacking force for deviation rectification of inclined structures supported with rigid piles"
 collection: publications
-category: manuscripts
+category:
+    - Geotechnical engineering
+    - Pile
+    - Numerical simulations
 permalink: /publication/Chai_et_al_2022_deviation_rectification
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'In this study, a numerical method using FLAC3D is proposed to estimate the required jacking force at the pile top to plumb inclined piles in cohesive soils.'
 date: 2022-09-14
-venue: 'Journal 1'
+venue: ''
 slidesurl: ''
 paperurl: 'https://doi.org/10.3389/feart.2022.998798'
-citation: 'Chai S*, Fan L and Liang H (2022).
+citation: 'Chai S, Fan L and Liang H (2022).
 Required jacking force for deviation rectification of inclined structures supported with rigid piles.
 Frontiers in Earth Science.
 10:998798. https://doi.org/10.3389/feart.2022.998798.'
 ---

 Light poles or transmission towers may become tilted over the design life, which needs rectifying considering safety and continued use.